 Regardless of the plan you choose, your tuition must be paid in full by May 15 of the spring semester.

-- Seniors (65+), Active Military, Veteran, First Responder, Parish Volunteer Catechist: 10% discount
+- Seniors (65+), Active Military, Veteran, First Responder, Parish Volunteer Catechist (in Colorado): 10% discount

-- Part-time employee of a Catholic ministry, Diocesan department, Catholic school: 50% discount *
+- Part-time employee (15-29 hours/week) of a Catholic organization in the state of Colorado: 50% discount

-*To qualify for discounted tuition, the student must provide documentation of their military or employment status by Oct 15 of the fall semester.
+Some discounts require documentation of status by Oct 15 of the fall semester to qualify.
 Student should contact the office for details on how to submit acceptable documentation.

 At this time, the scholarship only extends to deacons.
 If a wife attends, it is considered a nice two-for-one!